Skip to main content

 thenobjectYesOutlines the tasks to be executed when the conditions are met.

 breakAfterbooleanNoA flag to control the flow of subsequent actions.
-If set to false, the flow continues to the next action, if the current one is executed sucessfully.
+If set to false, the flow continues to the next action, if the current one is executed successfully.

 Example Action